thelovesmith/flutter_startup_namer/README.md

         How to create an infinite, lazily loaded list.
     + Part 2
         Add interactivity to a stateful widget
-        How to create and navigate to a secodn screen how to change the look of an app using themes
+        How to create and navigate to a second screen using routes how to change the look of an app using themes